Strain-mediated ion-ion interaction in rare-earth-doped solids: Comparing the three ion-ion interactions

 With these expressions one can anticipate the variability of the three considered interactions amongst REIC.
 For example, the strain-mediated interaction should be quite constant across different ions or crystals, since the mechanical properties of typical crystalline rare-earth doped oxides and the piezospectroscopic sensitivity of their optical lines are rather similar~\cite{louchet2019piezospectroscopic}.
 On the other hand, the magnetic dipole-dipole interactions vary by several orders of magnitude between Kramers and non-Kramers ions because some exhibit an electronic spin while some only have a nuclear spin behaviour.
 A variability of 6 orders of magnitude is expected, since $(\mu_B/\mu_N)^2\simeq 3\cdot10^6$, where $\mu_B$ and $\mu_N$ are the Bohr magneton and the nuclear magneton, respectively.
 A large variability is also expected for the electric dipole-dipole interaction because the appearance of an electric dipole is only permitted by the crystal field that weakly perturbs the free ion electronic structure.
 Indeed different hosts, depending on the crystal site symmetry, allow or inhibit permanent electric dipole moment for the rare earth ion dopant.

 The overall ion-ion interactions taking place in an ensemble of rare-earth ions can be probed experimentally by the observation of instantaneous spectral diffusion (ISD)~\cite{salikhov1981theory}, \emph{ie} the effect of a substantial population transfer on the spectral width of a narrow subset of ions within a given volume.
-When it builds upon interactions scaling as $1/r^3$, ISD manifests as an additional term in the homogeneous linewidth $\Gamma_h$ that is proportional to the volumic density of excited particles $n_e$:
+Since the ions are randomly positioned within the host matrix, the local modification of their environment following the excitation of one of them is not uniform.
+This results in a combination of an overall shift and dispersion of their resonance frequencies, among which only the latter leads to decoherence that is routinely measured.
+This is why the effect of ISD is described by an additional term to the homogeneous linewidth $\Gamma_h$.
+When it builds upon interactions scaling as $1/r^3$, this term is proportional to the volumic density of excited particles $n_e$:

 where $\beta=\sum_i \beta_i$ is the sum of individual contributions due to each considered interaction~\cite{mims1972electron,dajczgewand2015}:

 the $10^6$ factor stemming from the choice of units (m$^3$\,s$^{-1}$ for $A_i$ and Hz\,cm$^3$ for $\beta_i$).